thedataflows/pimp-my-cachyos/README.md

 [HyDE project](https://github.com/HyDE-Project/HyDE) looks promising, though it is kind of heavy on the customizations.
 Took enough configs and scripts from this project to make it work, but I am not sure if I will keep using it.

-## Why yaml and taskfile.dev?
+## Why YAML and mise?

-Just using shell scripts works, but I have always found it cumbersome to maintain.

-I believe that using taskfile (a better Makefile alternative) helps with the structure, readability and composability.

-Yaml is easier to parse and filter with tools like [yq](https://mikefarah.gitbook.io/yq), and human readable when compared to json.
-Thought about TOML, but I am not yet satisfied with existing editing tools for scripting.
+YAML is easier to parse with tools like [yq](https://mikefarah.gitbook.io/yq) and human-readable.
+Package definitions support host-specific filtering, allowing the same config to work across multiple machines.

+[mise](https://mise.jdx.dev/) provides a simple task runner with environment management.
+It's faster and more flexible than make or taskfile.

 ### Why not nix?